 Yet were American life not mostly filled with goodness, love, belonging and liberty–which we must ever create and maintain–it would not be worth living.
 I do indeed try, not nearly enough I know, to exalt the good.
 Today, I address, to a small degree, that failing.

 In the daily maelstrom of our lives, we take much for granted.
 We can’t help it.
 To function, we have to focus our attention on one thing after another, mundane things like driving without running into things, and more meaningful things like interpersonal relationships.
 Actually, perhaps that’s too severe an analysis.
 I’ve no doubt of a great many things, and it’s simply not necessary to think of them, to give thanks for them, every day.
-Living well, as God would have us do, is perhaps the best form of thanks, perhaps even revenge.
+Living well, trying to be His useful servants, as God would have us do, is perhaps the best form of thanks, perhaps even revenge.

 As I mentioned, on this scruffy little blog I often write about what’s wrong.
 I don’t do that because I’m inherently pessimistic; quite the opposite.
 However, I know human nature perhaps better than the average bear, and that does make me a bit cynical.
 As Lily Tomlin so wisely put it: